A Victorian Practice: past and present

 You might be forgiven if you believed time travel exists in West Yorkshire.
 If one wandered seamlessly across the fields between Wakefield, Morley and Rothwell and stumbled across some peculiar, creaking sheds, it would only be natural to question your imagination.
 Are those farmers really entering these sheds with burning candlesticks?
 Either that or you've just interrupted the West Yorkshire yoga & meditation society gathering for a guided meditation with lots of, wait what... rhubarb?

-Well, there is a very practical and rather scientific reason for the burning candlesticks.
-You haven't stepped directly back in time in West Yorkshire, but you are witnessing the very same practice Victorian farmers introduced into agriculture nearly 150 years ago.
+Well, there is a practical and scientific reason for the burning candlesticks.
+You haven't stepped back in time in West Yorkshire, but you are witnessing the very same practice Victorian farmers introduced into agriculture nearly 150 years ago.

 There is a saying in Yorkshire that goes I could eat an oven door if it were buttered.
 It means, and I know the feeling all too well, I'm absolutely starving!
 While our supermarkets are now laden with 'fresh' produce all year round, step back a few years and this wasn't the case.
 People were genuinely starving and, in the winter, it was difficult to produce fresh vegetables.
 This is where the magic of forced rhubarb begins.

 Using cheap coal from the surrounding mines, farmers in West Yorkshire created the forcing sheds.
-Here's how it works: the rhubarb is grown outside for 2 years, exposing it to the seasons - warm summers and frosty winters.
+The rhubarb is grown outside for 2 years, exposing it to the seasons - warm summers and frosty winters.
 The crop is then pulled out of the ground in November, and placed into beds within the forcing sheds.
 They are given heat from the coal and water to survive.

-So why is it grown in the dark?
-Well, this is where it gets clever: by placing it in complete darkness, the rhubarb reaches out in search of light which, of course, it will never find.
-The result is long and straight rhubarb; its stalk bright pink and its crown acid yellow as it avoids photosynthesising.
+By placing it in complete darkness, the rhubarb reaches out in search of light which, of course, it will never find.
+The result is long and straight rhubarb; its stalk bright pink and its crown acid yellow as it avoids photosynthesising (hence the low-light candlesticks).
 The forcing process essentially imitates spring: in the dark the rhubarb rises and searches for light.
 In doing so, the crop is harvestable in January, February and March, at a time of year when fresh vegetables in the U.K are scarce.

 Yorkshire Forced Rhubarb: a modern delicacy

-But, as we know, times change.
-After the war, the demand for housing continued to accelerate and by the late 1960s, the majority of the land that once housed the forcing sheds had been sold to build housing.
+But times change.
+After the war, the demand for housing continued to accelerate and, by the late 1960s, the majority of the land that once housed the forcing sheds had been sold.
 The hundreds of farmers soon became just a handful, and the regularity of forced rhubarb almost entirely disappeared from the British food scene.

 Of course, these days forced rhubarb is considered by many in the British culinary scene to be a linchpin ingredient during the early months of the calendar year.
 Step in to any high-end British restaurant that champions British produce during these months and you'll stand a good chance of seeing it on their menu.

 While it may be considered a delicacy for its rarity in supply and largely expensive labour costs, we regard it as a delicacy for so much more.
 This ingredient is a star.
 Capable of being the main character.
 Take our Forced Yorkshire Rhubarb Jam - it needs little support.
 We simply make our forced rhubarb jam with just a little sugar.
-The sugar accentuates the rhubarb into a floral, delicate and slightly tart centrepiece - delicious even when simply served with toasted bread.
+The sugar accentuates the rhubarb into a floral, delicate and sweet centrepiece - delicious even when simply served with toasted bread or natural yoghurt.

 The jam is an exceptional addition to baked goods.
-Below, our very own Margo flavoured her Drożdźówki (a Polish sweet-roll) with lashings of forced rhubarb jam.
+Below, is a Drożdźówki (a Polish sweet-roll) with lashings of forced rhubarb jam.

-But this ingredient can enhance meats and fish.
+Forced rhubarb can also enhance meats and fish.
 Our friends at Hill & Szrok have partnered crisp, fatty roasted pork belly with forced rhubarb.
 Writing for The Guardian, Hugh Fearnley Whittingstall describes how the tartness of forced rhubarb compliments oily fish as he shares his recipe for Oatmeal-coated Mackerel with Rhubarb.

-Needless to say, forced rhubarb is an extremely useful and tasty ingredient to keep in your arsenal during the inaugural months of the year.
-Its delicate, slightly tart notes can elevate many dishes, not to mention that its stunning, bright-pink appearance takes the serving plate to almost dreamlike levels of visual pleasure.
+Needless to say, forced rhubarb is an extremely useful and tasty ingredient to keep in your arsenal.
+Its delicate, slightly tart yet sweet notes can elevate many dishes, not to mention that its stunning, bright-pink appearance takes the serving plate to almost dreamlike levels of visual pleasure.